bananasean7/ExplodingKittens/README.md

 **This is not finished**

-Current problems:
-Dying works, but not very well.
-Only three cards.
-Playing cards feels weird as you have to remember positions.

 If you do not know how to play exploding kittens, here is a short description:

 Basically, it's russian roulette, with kittens.